RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 If a player agrees to the set maintainer's terms, they tell the set maintainer that they accept the testing responsibility.

 ### Step 4 - The Set Maintainer Links the Test Hash
-The set maintainer will link the hash and label it **COMPATIBILITY TEST - NOT FOR PLAYER USE**.
-The set maintainer will tell the tester that they may begin testing.
+The set maintainer will link the hash, mark it "Untested", and assign the "Tester" role to the requestor.

 ### Step 5 - Testing the Hash
 Testers will do the following during the compatibility test:

 - Make completing the compatibility test their top priority on RetroAchievements by dedicating the majority of their play time to the test.
-- Create a save state before each achievement as much as possible.
+- Create a save state before each achievement as often as possible.
 - Attempt to earn every achievement in the set as required by the set maintainer.
 Set maintainer's may require mastery or completion.
 - Immediately inform the set maintainer via site message when an incompatible achievement is discovered.
 The player will be responsible for providing the set maintainer whatever save states they request in order to modify achievement logic necessary for compatibility.
 - The set maintainer may require more tests after updating the logic at their discretion.
 Testers must follow the set maintainer's directions throughout the test.